Skip to content

 Challengeable by: Employee

-Operate confidential whistleblower channel per EU Directive 2019/1937 plus UK PIDA 1998 plus US SOX 806 plus Dodd-Frank 922 For each whistleblower disclosure received, does the report fall within protected categories (criminal offence, breach of legal obligation, miscarriage of justice, health-and-safety, environmental, financial fraud, securities violation), and is the 7-day acknowledgement plus 3-month feedback timeline triggered per EU Directive 2019/1937?
+Operate the confidential whistleblower channel For each disclosure received, does it fall within a protected category (criminal offence, breach of legal obligation, miscarriage of justice, a health-and-safety or environmental risk, financial fraud, a securities violation), and does it trigger the EU Whistleblower Directive's seven-day acknowledgement and three-month feedback deadlines?
 Rules Engine Employee

 Decision Record